7ute/directavel/README.md

 Some default config for the `directus_activity`, `directus_presets` and `directus_users` views are included in the [presets.php](https://github.com/7ute/Directavel/blob/master/database/directus/presets.php) file of this project.

 ## Usage
-Once the collections are configured, you can use the `Directavel` facade in a migration, or use the command to trigger a full refresh of Directus collections / fields without touching your non-directus data tables.
+Once the collections are configured, you can use the facade in a migration, or use the command to trigger a full refresh of Directus collections / fields without touching your non-directus data tables.

 > **Warning**
 > All your existing Activityn Collections, Fields, Presets, Relations and Revisions might be wiped, depending on your settings in the config file.